matchms/matchms/README.rst

 .. code-block:: console

-  ruff check --fix
+  ruff check --fix matchms/YOUR-MODIFIED-FILE.py ruff format matchms/YOUR-MODIFIED-FILE.py
-  ruff format

 You can automate the previous steps by using a pre-commit hook.
-This will automatically run the linter and formatter prior to a commit.
-In case the linter or formatter fixes issues you have to recommit your code.
+This will automatically run the linter and formatter on the modified files before a commit.
+If the linter or formatter fixes any issues, you will need to recommit your code.

 .. code-block:: console